sangeethgk19/Sangeeth/BCG Virtual Experience Project/Task 2/README.md

 For your final deliverable, please submit your analysis (in the form of a jupyter notebook, code script or PDF) as well as your half-page summary document.

 Note: Use the 2 datasets within the additional resources for this task and if you’re unsure on where to start with visualizing data, use the accompanying links.
 Be sure to also use the data description document to understand what the columns represent.
 The task description document outlines the higher-level motivation of the project.
-Finally, u
+Finally, use the eda_starter.ipynb file to get started with some helper functions and methods.